barbieleon/barbieleon/README.md

 ## About
 <img align="right" width="300" height="300" src="https://github.com/morcegarosa/readme.md_images/blob/main/gopher.png">
-My name's Helena, I'm a Application Security Engineer, I love to code, design, enhance web applications and I also love acessibility as it' not only helpful but it also allows people with disabilities to be a part of the tech world. 🏳️‍🌈 🏳️‍⚧️
+My name's Helena, I'm a Security Engineer, I love to code, design, enhance web applications and I also love acessibility as it' not only helpful but it also allows people with disabilities to be a part of the tech world. 🏳️‍🌈 🏳️‍⚧️

-- 👩🏻‍💻 Currently learning Go, Python & React
+- 👩🏻‍💻 Currently learning C and Assembly
 - 🛠️ Currently working as a Security Engineer
 - 📫 How to reach me: unknown
 - 🔱 Pronouns: She / Her